yan-ren/Pygame_playground/racing_car/README.md

 - mp3 format is not working on Ubuntu, use wav instead

 ## Further Feature
-- structure the project, split .py to mutiple modules
 - introduce levels
     - increase speed depends on level
     - more functional blocks on different level, e.g some blocks get more score or slow the speed